pulumi/docs/content/topics/kubernetes.md

 hero:
     title: Kubernetes Superpowers
     body: >
-        Pulumi lets you use a single infrastructure as code workflow for managing cloud native resources and infrastructure with software engineering.
-Eliminate complex YAML, JSON, and DSLs by using your favorite programming languages and automate deployments to AWS, Azure, Google Coud, and 100+ providers.
+        Pulumi empowers organizations to automate Kubernetes applications, clusters, and entire cloud environments through code, tame secrets sprawl through centralized secrets management, and manage cloud assets and compliance with the help of AI.
+Pulumi encourages infrastructure, platform, development, DevOps, and security teams to collaborate and accelerates time to market with greater control and minimized risk.
     cta_text: See what's new

 video_section: